Skip to main content

 DNA Polymerase Function

-DNA polymerases are enzymes responsible for synthesizing new DNA strands by adding nucleotides to the 3' end of a growing chain.
-This unidirectional synthesis is crucial for maintaining the integrity of the genetic code and ensuring accurate replication.
-The enzyme catalyzes the formation of phosphodiester bonds between nucleotides, which is essential for DNA strand elongation.
+DNA polymerases are enzymes responsible for synthesizing new DNA strands by adding nucleotides to the growing chain.
+They can only add nucleotides to the 3' end of a DNA strand, which means that DNA synthesis occurs in a 5' to 3' direction.
+This unidirectional synthesis is crucial for maintaining the integrity of the genetic information during replication.

 Recommended video: